Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- At home this season, Tennessee has two wins against the spread and is 2-1 overall.
+- Tennessee has covered the spread twice at home, and is 2-1 overall there, this season.

-- This season, in three home games, Tennessee has hit the over once.
+- In three home games this season, Tennessee has gone over the total once.

 - Kansas City is 2-1 overall, with two wins against the spread, away from home.

-- Away from home, the Chiefs are unbeaten ATS (2-0) as 5.5-point favorites or more.
+- The Chiefs are unbeaten ATS (2-0) away from home as 5.5-point favorites or more.

-- Kansas City has hit the over twice in three away games this year.
+- Kansas City has gone over the total twice in three away games this year.

 Powered by Data Skrive.